yaniv-golan/dlzoom/README.md

 dlzoom download "882 9060 9309"
 ```

 Date-range downloads (`--from-date/--to-date`) reuse any explicit `--output-name` you provide; otherwise they append a UTC timestamp (or the recording UUID when no timestamp is available) to prevent recurring IDs from overwriting each other.
-Pair `--from-date/--to-date` with `--dry-run` to preview every meeting in the range without downloading files, `--wait 30` to keep polling for in-progress recordings before the downloads begin, or `--log-file ~/dlzoom.jsonl` to capture structured results for every meeting in the batch.
+Pair `--from-date/--to-date` with `--dry-run` to preview every meeting in the range without downloading files, `--wait 30` to keep polling for in-progress recordings before the downloads begin, `--log-file ~/dlzoom.jsonl` to capture structured results for every meeting, or `--check-availability` to scan the whole window without downloading anything.

 Batch by date window and automate: